Topological superconducting phase in a non-Hermitian Kitaev chain with staggered pairing imbalance: Topological superconducting phase

 \section{Topological superconducting phase}

 We now investigate the topological properties of the non-Hermitian Kitaev chain with staggered pairing imbalance.
-For the present model, no non-Hermitian skin effect is observed, and the bulk–boundary correspondence remains valid.
+For this model, the non-Hermitian skin effect (NHSE) is not present, as can be seen from the IPR values of bulk states shown in Figs.~\ref{fig2} and \ref{fig3}, which are close to zero, indicating that the bulk states are extended.
+Different from the systems with nonreciprocal hopping, the pairing imbalances includes terms such as $\gamma c_j^\dagger c_{j+1}^\dagger$ or $-\gamma c_{j+1} c_j$, while the hopping amplitudes will always be reciprocal along the two directions in the lattice.
+This can further be illustrated by writing the model Hamiltonian in the Majorana fermion basis, where the 1D lattice is transformed into a ladder composed of Majorana fermions.
+The hopping between these fermions are reciprocal in the system, as will be shown in Fig.~\ref{fig6}.
+Thus, no NHSE is observed in our system.
+The OBC and PBC spectrum are thus consistent with each other.
 As a result, the phase boundaries of the topological superconducting phases can be determined from the gap-closing conditions of the bulk spectrum under periodic boundary conditions.

 As shown in Fig.~\ref{fig2}, Majorana zero modes appear inside the spectral gap in the topologically nontrivial regime.
-For $|\gamma_1|<2t$, the nontrivial phase occurs when
+For $|\gamma_1|<2t$, the nontrivial phase exists when

 Compared with the Hermitian Kitaev chain, where MZMs exist only for $|\mu|<2t$, the presence of pairing imbalance substantially enlarges the parameter region supporting a topological superconducting phase.